dplummer/name_tagged_cee_syslogger/README.md

 general purpose Rails use.
 Plus the tags get named so they are filterable in Kibana.

+Uses [syslogger](https://github.com/crohr/syslogger) gem, check it out for more usage information.

 ## Installation

 Add this line to your application's Gemfile: